xckevinc/sitemapgenerator/README.md

   I opted for a flat list and a simple display based on the assumption that a higher priority focus was on process and tools rather than improved end user graphics.

+  Using JUnit 4 instead of 5.
+Since this is

+  Combining common tasks in the test classes.